soccertrack/funfacts/README.md

 ### 16. for loop vs forEach
-Considering that we have an array, is it better to use traditional for loop or modern high level forEach?
+Considering that we have an array, is it better to use traditional `for loop` or modern high level `forEach`?
 It is better to use traditional for loop because of performance, more control and ability to terminate early.

 ```javascript
 const arr = [1,2,3,4,5];